youshido-php/GraphQL/README.md

 ]);
 ```

-Let's create an endpoint to work with our schema so we can actually test everything we do. it will eventually be able to handle requests from the client.
+Let's create an endpoint to work with our schema so we can actually test what we do.
+*Later on we'll add an ability to handle requests from the client.*

 **index.php**
 ```php